7 Steps to Learn from Mistakes and Grow as a Person

 This is probably the hardest step.

-If you’re avoiding acknowledging something you regret, it’s because you think it defines you right now – it doesn’t.
+If you avoid acknowledging something you regret, it’s because you think it defines you right now—it doesn’t.

 No one is perfect and if you’re making mistakes, it also means that you’re learning and growing, which is really brave, and in the end puts you ahead of the game.

-Action Item: List all of the things that you feel you’ve messed up in the past (or recently) on a sheet of paper.
-Next add on an affirmative phrase such as “and that’s ok”.
-(E.g. I forgot to attend that really important meeting… because I’m human.)
+Action Item: List all of the things you feel you’ve messed up in the past (or recently) on a sheet of paper.
+Next, add an affirmative phrase such as “and that’s ok”.
+(E.g. I forgot to attend that critical meeting… because I’m human.)

-Allowing yourself to acknowledge the imperfections in your life and to reframe them with the second phrase can be cathartic and interrupts old thinking patterns that are no longer serving you.
+Allowing yourself to acknowledge and reframe your life's imperfections with the second phrase can be cathartic and interrupt old thinking patterns that no longer serve you.

 2. Have Compassion for Yourself